Hans Baur: Fliegerstaffel des Führers

-Führerbunker and Soviet detention
+Führerbunker and imprisonment

 On 31 January 1944, Baur was promoted to SS-Brigadeführer (brigadier general) and major general of the police; and on 24 February 1945, he became an SS-Gruppenführer (major general) and Generalleutnant of the Police.

 During the last days of the war, Baur was with Hitler in the Führerbunker.
 Baur had devised a plan to allow Hitler to escape from the Battle of Berlin; a Fieseler Fi 156 Storch was held on standby which could take off from an improvised airstrip in the Tiergarten, near the Brandenburg Gate.
 However, Hitler refused to leave Berlin.
-On 26 April 1945, the improvised landing strip was used by Hanna Reitsch to fly in Colonel-General Robert Ritter von Greim, appointed by Hitler as head of the Luftwaffe after Hermann Göring's dismissal.
-During the evening of 28 April, Reitsch flew von Greim out on the same road-strip to Plön.
+On 26 April 1945, the improvised landing strip was used by Hanna Reitsch to fly in then-Generaloberst Robert Ritter von Greim, appointed by Hitler as head of the Luftwaffe after Hermann Göring's dismissal; the pair left using the same airstrip a couple of nights later.

 On 29 April 1945, the Soviet Red Army launched an all-out attack on the centre of Berlin.
 The Soviet artillery opened up with intense fire in and around the Reich Chancellery area.
 That evening in the bunker complex below the Chancellery garden, Hitler said his farewell to his personal pilots, Baur and Betz.
 Baur pleaded with Hitler to leave Berlin.
 The men volunteered to fly Hitler out of Germany in a Ju 390 and to safety.
-It was in vain as Hitler turned Baur down, stating he had to stay in Berlin.
+Hitler turned Baur down, stating that he had to stay in Berlin.
+Hitler gave Baur one of his prized possessions, a portrait of Frederick the Great.

 Baur stayed in the bunker complex until Hitler killed himself on the afternoon of 30 April.
-After Hitler's suicide, Baur found the improvised road-strip too pot-holed for use and overrun by the Soviet 3rd Shock Army.
-A plan was devised to escape out from Berlin to the Allies on the western side of the Elbe or to the German Army to the North.
+After Hitler's suicide, Baur found the improvised airstrip too potholed for use and overrun by the Soviet 3rd Shock Army.
+A plan was devised to escape from Berlin to the Allies on the western side of the Elbe or to the German Army to the north.
 SS-Brigadeführer Wilhelm Mohnke split up the Reich Chancellery and Führerbunker soldiers and personnel into ten main groups.
 Baur, Betz and Martin Bormann left the Reich Chancellery as part of one of the groups.
-During the escape attempt, Baur was shot in the legs, and the wound was so serious that his right lower leg was later amputated in Posen on 10 June 1945, while a Soviet prisoner-of-war.
+Baur became separated from them and then joined another group trying to get to Lehrter station.
+Thereafter, he was shot in the legs; the wound was so serious that his right lower leg was later amputated in Poznań on 10 June 1945, while a Soviet prisoner-of-war.

-Baur was of great interest to his captors, who believed he might have flown Hitler to safety before the fall of Berlin.
-They also believed he had information concerning stolen art, specifically about the plundering of the Amber Room (Bernsteinzimmer) in Leningrad.
-He was taken to the Soviet Union and imprisoned there for ten years before being released on 10 October 1955.
-The French then imprisoned him until 1957.